ikolokotronis/Web-Store-App/README.md

     }
    ```
 5. In settings.py change the email data to yours if you want to work with the django send_email function. *
-6. In your terminal run python manage.py runserver
+6. Open terminal and run python manage.py runserver

 "*" means optional

 <p align="right">(<a href="#top">back to top</a>)</p>

-## Own store setup
+## Store setup
-Want to setup your own store?
-Follow these instructions:
 1. Install the project locally (Explained <a href="#installation">here</a>)
-2. Go to the django admin panel (127.0.0.1/admin/ on localhost) and fill the database with your data, the following structure is recomended:
+2. Go to the django admin panel (127.0.0.1/admin/ on localhost) and fill the database using the following structure:
 * Up to 5 categories
 * Up to 3 subcategories in each category
 * Up to 6 products in each subcategory
 * <b>Important!</b> Remember to set up relation models in django admin
-3. In base.html files replace the logo, ads, title and hard coded information with whatever you want, and you're good to go!

 <!-- CONTACT -->